-Large Patio Umbrellas - Big Look
+Large Patio Umbrellas for that Big Look

 One of the really cool trends we've seen over the past couple of years are larger areas needing large patio umbrellas.
 The increase in the popularity of bigger patio tables that seat 12 to 16 people in your outdoor area has caused a need for patio umbrellas that measure 11 or 13 feet.